msewell13/abs_scrape/README.md

   - **Schedule Scraper**: Schedule Master (Month Block View) → `month_block.json` and `month_block.csv`
 - Run on a schedule (optional)

-The scraped data can be integrated with third-party tools like n8n, Zapier, or Grist for further processing and automation.
+The scraped data can be integrated with third-party tools like N8N for further processing and automation.

 ## Requirements